Werbung ausblenden

 The open and the closed oe is a sound that is not known to English language.
 If you know German, Swedish, Finnish or Danish, you probably know the ö.
 However, if this does not help you, let's say for a start that the sound of the tubby e will first be just a bit prolongued, the lips formed to a small o, to get an open oe.

 For a closed oe, purse your lips as if you wanted to whistle a tune.
-Instead of blowing air through the lips, press the tongue down form the oe.
+Instead of blowing air through the lips, press the tongue down to form the oe.

-These two sounds are represented by two graphemes o and eu..
+These two sounds are represented by two graphemes o and eu.
 Unfortunately they are not assigned one to one, so that both graphemes can represent both sounds.

 Open oe and closed oe